 2007-2008 was a time of opportunism and upscaling.
 The van den Nouweland family wanted to focus on one site.
 The company in Bleiswijk and one department in Waddinxveen were sold and various companies were acquired.
 This is how one, spacious plot of 20 hectares was created.
 0.8 hectare of this is above the central sorting and packing area.

 Marjoland is built around the van den Nouweland family.
-Father, mother, two sons, daughter and a daughter in low.
+Father, mother, son, daughter, 2 uncles, aunt and a cousin.
 They are involved in the development of the company.
 Together with the employees of Marjoland, the van den Nouweland family pursues a great working atmosphere, in which the strong standards and values of the family are central.

 With the open culture, it offers everyone the opportunity to develop.
 Marjoland aims to be a social and transparent company that shares knowledge with others.
 At the same time, employees are encouraged to provide solutions, in doing so, creating more engagement.
 This way, Marjoland allows people to grow.